-Police Laser: How to Avoid Getting Nailed with a Speeding Ticket
+Police Laser: How to Avoid Lidar Speeding Tickets

 Before we discuss how you can protect yourself from police laser traffic enforcement, let’s first describe what it is.